rajeshchukka/hyperparameter_optimization_strategies/README.md

 ## Credits

-Credits for this code goes to [David Li-Bland](https://github.com/davidlibland).
-I've merely created a wrapper to get people started.
+Credits for this code goes to [David Li-Bland](https://github.com/davidlibland), Siraj Raval.
+I've merely created and tested to get familier with myself.